moorhen-coot/Moorhen/README.md

 `npm test`
 When testing is completed, you will have to issue a `<ctrl-C>`.

-7. To run an example using Martin's clean slate baby-gru application:
+7. To run the Baby-Gru prototype application:
 `make install` (This copies some files from `web_example` to `baby-gru/public/wasm`
 `cd baby-gru`
 `npm install`